-What is the sequence of development for wetland field systems?
+- What is the sequence of development for lo'i systems?

-• What factors were important in choosing locations for the earliest systems?
+- What factors were important in choosing locations for the earliest systems?

-• Two models of agricultural development
+- Two models of agricultural development

 - effort

 - risk

 - production output

-and both start with the earliest fields near the coast, where marine resources can be easily exploited, and where fields can be constructed in naturally-occurring low, wet spots with minimal effort.

-I'm asking 2 basic questions with this research: What is the sequence of development of the irrigated agricultural systems in Wailau Valley; and What factors were important in choosing for locations the earliest systems.
+I'm asking two basic questions with this research: 'What is the sequence of development of the irrigated agricultural systems in Wailau Valley?'; and 'What factors were important in choosing locations for the earliest systems?'.
 There are two general models for wetland agricultural development in Hawai'i, and I wanted to see if either model was applicable to Wailau.
-The models involve factors of effort, risk, and production output,
+The models involve factors of effort, risk, and production output, and both start with the earliest fields near the coast, where marine resources can be easily exploited, and where fields can be constructed in naturally-occurring low, wet spots with minimal effort.